muratk3n/thirdwave/en/README.md

 I had many spirited debates about censorship in the TYT studio, I was warning that being pro-censorship will always come back to bite the left even harder.
-Reminder: No matter how much you hate someone who is speaking, The antidote to bad speech is more speech, not censorship.
+Reminder: No matter how much you hate someone who is speaking, the antidote to bad speech is more speech, not censorship.

 '@sunraysunray